The Orange Door

 - children witnessing this abuse

 Family violence is against the law and is never your fault.
-Find out more about the types of family violence and the causes by visiting Safe Steps.
+Find out more about the types of family violence and the causes by visiting the Orange Door.

 Elder abuse is any act which causes harm to an older person and is carried out by someone they know and trust, such as a family member or friend.
 It may be physical, social, financial, psychological or sexual.

-If you, your client or someone that you know is experiencing elder abuse, please contact Seniors Rights Victoria.
+If you or someone that you know is experiencing elder abuse, you an contact Seniors Rights Victoria for information and support.

 Epping 9409 8100 (24 hours)